Important Considerations When Buying Commercial Land

 In cases where zoning is not attuned to the needs of your business, you don’t need to give up right away.
 If your heart is set on a specific property that’s not zoned properly, it’s best to have an experienced commercial real estate broker like Farbman Group negotiate a contract contingent on re-zoning the land or getting a variance allowing you to deviate from the rules set by the city.
 In many cases, this can be avoided entirely by using a broker who identifies land that checks all the boxes you’re looking for.

-When building on commercial land, it’s vital to ensure it will be able to fit future accessibility needs.
+When building on commercial land, it’s vital to ensure it will be able to fit any future expansion and accessibility needs.
 For instance, would there be room to add additional parking?
 Are you able to add extra ingress and egress?
 Is it easy to reach major freeways?
 Can construction equipment easily enter and exit the site during construction?

 - Phone/internet lines